Exploring contemporary issues linked to gender and diversity

 We have a developing focus on Black and and Minority Ethnic (BAME) leadership and workplace progression through the GROWL initiative.
 We are also developing expertise on emerging aspects of diversity, such as its role in well-being-related variables such as stress and health.

-2018 marks the centenary of some women gaining the right to vote.
-To celebrate this milestone the Sylvia Pankhurst Gender and Diversity Research Centre has organised a variety of events taking place throughout the year, which culminates with the unveiling of Manchester’s statue of Emmeline Pankhurst in December.
+2018 marked the centenary of (some) women gaining the right to vote.
+To celebrate this milestone the Sylvia Pankhurst Gender and Diversity Research Centre organised a variety of events that took place throughout the year, which culminated with the unveiling of Manchester’s statue of Emmeline Pankhurst.

 Visit the VOTE100 microsite for more details